 • Create a positive feedback loop

-In short, knowing who your high-value customers are can make a big difference in improving your sales.
+In short, knowing who your high-value customers are can make a big difference in improving your sales and overall company finances.

 How Can You Find Who Your High-Value Customers Are?